 b.
-Refer the matter to the Board of Management recommending an inquiry.
+Refer the matter to the Board of Management.

-The Board of Study shall, at this stage, recommend to the Director PGIM whether the trainee should be allowed to continue his training or whether training should be suspended until the inquiry is completed.
+The Board of Study shall, at this stage, recommend to the Director /PGIM whether the trainee should be allowed to continue his training or whether training should be suspended until the inquiry is completed.

-22.3.2 The Process to be Followed by the Board of Management
+22.5.2.2.The Process to be followed by the Board of Management

-The Board of Management shall appointCommittees of Inquiry as given below.
+The Board of Management shall